Elevation: 8,319 ft

 Climbing and access information for this peak is on Page 368 of the book.
 Updated November 2020

-It is the highest point in the Grays Range.
-It sits 7.0 miles due east of Blackfoot Reservoir.
+Henry Peak is the highest point in the Grays Range.
+It sits seven miles due east of Blackfoot Reservoir.
 Henry Peak is the highest of six peaks that surround Henrys Cutoff Pass.
 It has a magnificent pyramidal summit when viewed from the pass.
 Henry Peak has over 1,500 of prominence and really stands out in this area.
-It is one of twopeaks located on the east side of Henrys Cutoff Road.
+It is one of two peaks located on the east side of Henrys Cutoff Road: Peak 8142 and Henry Peak.
 The best access to these peaks is from Henrys Cutoff Pass (7,056 feet).
 Both of these peaks have open summits and offer beautiful views of the surrounding area.
 USGS Wayan West

 Same as for Peak 8142.
-This is the second leg of a 2-peak journey.
+This is the second leg of a two-peak journey that begins at Henrys Cutoff Pass.

 North Ridge, Class 2